Updated on August 21, 2025

 Summer is past, September is in full swing, and many businesses are prepping for a fourth-quarter hiring spree.

-For HR teams and hiring decision-makers wondering how to prepare for the September surge, this is not a two-month endeavor.
-There are three phrases to the process, and to find success teams must prepare for each.
+For HR teams and hiring decision-makers wondering how to prepare for the September Surge, this is not a two-month endeavor.
+There are three phrases to the hiring season, and to find success, teams must prepare for each.
 The following are steps to consider along the way.

 Hiring decision-makers should begin by determining their immediate September surge hiring needs.

-Companies can do this by reviewing organizational structures to identify open and immediate position gaps that need to be prioritized through the September surge hiring efforts.
+Companies can do this by reviewing organizational structures to identify open and immediate position gaps that need to be prioritized when hiring in September.
 Planning ahead will provide decision-makers and HR teams the peace of mind and confidence to take full advantage of the hiring season.

 For companies requiring talent with niche skills, advance planning will allow sufficient time to source hard-to-find candidates or reach out to a staffing partner to expand their reach.

-This may involve updating job descriptions, confirming benefits and salaries are competitive in the current market, and verifying next steps after a candidate has been offered a position (such as conducting background checks or calling references).
+- Verifying next steps after a candidate has been offered a position (such as conducting background checks or calling references) to optimize the onboarding process

 Companies can also consider working with a talent solutions partner to streamline the process from recruitment and hiring through employee productivity.
 A clean and efficient process, fortified by a strong internal support network, will enable new hires to get up to speed more quickly and become productive contributors faster, which will improve long-term retention.